Euglena gracilis: Anatomy

 The movement of the E. gracilis is primarily achieved by its flagellum that emerges from a flagellar pocket.
 It has forward and backwards movement, as well as changes in its direction.
 Additionally, E. gracilis contains a light-sensitive eyespot, or stigma, which enables it to exhibit phototaxis by moving towards light sources for photosynthesis.
 The cell also possesses a contractile vacuole responsible for osmoregulation, helping maintain proper water balance within the cell.

 The plastids contain three membranes.
 These membranes are an evolutionary vestige of the secondary endosymbiotic event that occurred between a phagotrophic eukaryovorous euglenid and a Pyramimonas-related green alga.
 The plastids of Euglena are unusual since most secondary plastids are surrounded by four envelopes.
 The two inner ones are derived from the inner and outer chloroplast envelopes of the primary plastid of the alga that was taken up during the symbiotic event.
 The two outermost are derived from the plasma membrane of the alga (third) and the phagosome of the host (fourth).

 Biochemistry

 Paramylon is a unique storage polysaccharide found in euglenid, serving as a reserve carbohydrate for energy storage.
 Structurally, paramylon is a linear β-1,3-glucan, distinct from the storage polysaccharide starch of plants and some species of alga.

 Habitat and distribution

-Euglena gracilis is common found in freshwater ponds and Sphagnum bogs with high amounts of nitrogenous matter.
+Euglena gracilis is commonly found in freshwater ponds and Sphagnum bogs with high amounts of nitrogenous matter.
 It may also be found in brackish water.
 It can be found in waters with very low pH or those that are heavily polluted, but appears to be less tolerant of high metal concentrations than the related Euglena mutabilis.
 It has a cosmopolitan distribution.